juandld/narritive-hero/README.md

 # Narrative Hero

-A web app to capture voice notes and turn them into organized, searchable narratives.
-Notes are automatically transcribed and titled (Gemini via LangChain, with OpenAI fallbacks), stored as lightweight JSON, and can be combined into narratives or used to generate new ones with an LLM.
+Narrative Hero delivers frictionless voice capture that quickly becomes organized, narrative-ready knowledge.
+Audio or text notes flow through a resilient transcription pipeline, get stored as auditable JSON, and can be stitched into narratives or used to generate new insights with an LLM.
+The north-star guidance that keeps every contributor aligned lives in [`development/north-star.md`](development/north-star.md); consult it whenever the product direction or tone is in question.

+## North Star Snapshot

+- **Mission**: let users “just talk” while the system transparently captures, transcribes, titles, and organizes every idea.
+- **Pillars**:
+  - Capture: trustworthy in-browser recording and flexible uploads (audio/video) with immediate feedback.
+  - Transcribe & Title: Gemini 2.5 Flash (key rotation) with OpenAI fallbacks via LangChain.
+  - Organize: JSON-first storage with folders, tags, generated topics, and language inference.
+  - Feedback Loop: empathetic integrations (e.g., Telegram webhook) that echo back status, categorization, and summaries.
+- **Active focus**: intelligent categorization, human-in-the-loop Telegram experience, and resilient observability (see [`development/project-status.md`](development/project-status.md)).

 ## Quick Start (TL;DR)